windwords/homebrew-vchewing/README_en.md

 homebrew-vchewing is a Homebrew Cask for installing/uninstalling [vChewing-macOS](https://github.com/vChewing/vChewing-macOS).

 This Homebrew Cask does not contain the beta version of vChewing.
-If you want to use the beta version, please download the version marked with “pre-release” from [https://github.com/vChewing/vChewing-macOS/releases/](https://github.com/vChewing/vChewing-macOS/releases/).
+If you want to use the beta version, please download the version marked with "pre-release" from [https://github.com/vChewing/vChewing-macOS/releases/](https://github.com/vChewing/vChewing-macOS/releases/).

 ## Version